Chonkway/XD-Colosseum-WGUI/README.md

 ### Usage

 Drag and drop all the GUI files into the root of your tool.
+If you're using the binary, ensure the `.exe` is also in the root of the tool.

 The program will first ask you to point to your game file and then give you the main menu.
 Give it a couple seconds to load the tool and then you should be good to go.
 You can edit the colors using the `MyCreatedTheme` table in the `MenuDef` python file.